-Jaspreet is also regular on the BBC, Sunday Morning Live, Radio 4 and worked with the UN on the HeforShe campaign.
-She hosts the BBC Asian Network’s Chill Show, a programme dedicated to wellbeing, mental health and relaxation.
+Jaspreet is also a regular on the BBC, Sunday Morning Live, Radio 4, and worked with the UN on the HeforShe campaign.
+She hosts the BBC Asian Network’s Chill Show, a programme dedicated to wellbeing, mental health, and relaxation.

 Jaspreet has received numerous accolades, including the Asian Women of Achievement Award (Arts & Culture), the We Are The City Rising Star Award (Education), and was voted one of the Top 10 Inspirational Sikh Women in the UK.
 Since delivering her TED Talk in 2017, Jaspreet has performed for the Royal Family at the Royal Albert Hall and Westminster Abbey, and appeared across BBC, Sky News, The Metro, and Stylist Magazine.
 She is a current Research Fellow at the University of Edinburgh’s Institute of Advanced Studies in Humanities and is working on her next two books, Quiet Feminism and How Poetry Saved My Life.